Study 4-Year Medicine: 1.5 Year on Campus and 2 Years UK/USA Clinical Rotations

 Not Available

-+ What is the 4-Year Undergraduate Medicine Course?
++ icon12 What is the 5-Year or 5.5-Year Undergraduate Medicine Course?

-• University of Health Sciences Antigua (UHSA) offers a 4-Year Undergraduate Medicine Programme in Piccadilly, Antigua that qualifies students with a Doctor of Medicine (MD) degree.
+• University of Health Sciences Antigua (UHSA) offers a 5-Year Undergraduate Medicine Programme in Piccadilly, Antigua that qualifies students with a Doctor of Medicine (MD) degree.

 • The curriculum is developed in line with international medical school standards and UHSA graduates currently work in medical research, administration, and specialised medicine in over 21 different countries.

-• The course is structured into four years of study; for the first two years of Basic Sciences there are 70 weeks (five terms) and for the final two years of Clinical Rotations there are 78 weeks of Core and Elective Rotations.
+• The course is structured as a five-year programme: Year 1 is Premedical modules, Years 2 and 3 consists of Basic Sciences for 70 weeks (five terms), and for Years 4 and 5 of Clinical Rotations there are 78 weeks of Core and Elective Rotations.

 • The clinical rotations are completed at the affiliate university teaching hospital in Antigua or Canada that are entirely integrated with prestigious medical schools’ curriculum standards.